 Taxable private foundations.
-Form 1120-W, Estimated Tax for Corporations, should be used to figure any estimated tax on income subject to tax under section 11.
+Form 1120-W should be used to figure any estimated tax on income subject to tax under section 11.
 Form 1120-W contains the estimated tax rules for paying the tax on that income.

 P. Tax Payment Methods for Domestic Private Foundations